JuliaStats/GLM.jl/docs/src/examples.md

 ```
 ![True P](artefacts/true_p.png)

-Now let's assume that simulating `p(x)` add some noise.
+Now let's assume that observing/simulating `p(x)` add some noise (distributed according to a Normal distribution).
 Which we can model as:
 ```julia
 simulated(f, x, ϵ) = f.(x) .+ rand(Normal(0, ϵ), length(x))
 ```
-and collect some data in a DataFrame for our interval of interest.
+and collect some data in a DataFrame in an interval/region of interest.

 ```julia
 simulated(f, x, ϵ) = f.(x) .+ rand(Normal(0, ϵ), length(x))